Ice, water or steam: what powers the engine in your team?

 Nov 9, 2021

-If you have attempted to recruit over the last 6-9 months it’s likely you will have found it challenging.
-To deal with delays in recruitment, many businesses are focusing on investing in their existing talent.
+If you have attempted to recruit over the last 6-9 months, you likely found it challenging.
+To deal with recruitment delays, many businesses are focusing on investing in their existing talent.

 We have always advocated the importance of knowing and understanding your existing team- including identifying any hidden talents- before recruiting new team members, and this topic has come up a number of times during our recent workshops.